 Summary

-Like a murmuration, can we act as one?
-Imagine if the academic community shared an Internship-led platform on which ANY service-learner could compete – to have the most impact on health consumer awareness & demand for what works (for you-name-it-issue).
+What if the academic community ‘acted-as-one’ to boost public health?
+Imagine if ANY service-learner could compete in an intern-led challenge to have the most impact on health consumer awareness & demand.

 Do No Harm?

 It’s estimated that 75% of healthcare is self-care.
-And, competent clinicians inform and activate people about what works and where to find it (Wagner, 1998).
+And, competent providers know how to inform people about ‘what works’ and activate them to find it (Wagner, 1998).
 Yet, in 2020 Dr. Halsted Holman of Stanford University School of Medicine sounded the alarm:

 Sixty years ago, a new and dominating health problem emerged: chronic disease.
 It has now reached epidemic proportions, affecting 50% of the population and consuming 86% of health care expenditures.
 The fundamental responsibility of the medical profession is to create a health care system and a practice of medicine that meet the needs of current illnesses and patients.
 The profession has not done so.
 When will we awaken?